Introduction to While Loop in R

 Infinite Loop Sequence

-While using the while statement, we need to be cautious in defining the condition/statements.
+While using the while statement, we must be cautious in defining the condition/statements.
 Otherwise, we may end up in an infinite loop.

 Example